Service to the World

 Operation Nightwatch ministers to the physical, emotional, social, and spiritual needs of a diverse group of people experiencing homelessness and social isolation.
 Operation Nightwatch operates hospitality centers around Portland.
 Volunteers are needed for a once-a-month shift from 6:15 to 11:15 p.m. at at other times to help administer the centers and interact with guests.

 Bread for the World (Spring)

 Bread for the World is a Christian organization that advocates for an end to hunger in the United States and around the world.
-Westminster sponsors an annual Offering of Letters, which enables members to write their senators and congress people in support of legislation aimed at eradicating hunger.
+Westminster sponsors an annual Offering of Letters, which enables people to write their senators and representatives in Congress in support of legislation aimed at eradicating hunger.

 Christmas in July (Summer)